Newmarket Bus Terminal: History

 The first bus service picked up commuters at various stops in Newmarket before departing southbound from the terminal, and made stops in Aurora, Oak Ridges, Richmond Hill.
 In Toronto, passengers could disembark at the Eglinton TTC subway station, the Toronto Coach Terminal, or Union Station.

 In March 1971, GO Transit began operating a "Shopper's Special" bus on weekdays and Saturdays, leaving the terminal in the morning and making stops in Aurora, King City, Maple, and by passenger request at other locations, with two final stops at the Toronto Coach Terminal and Union Station.
 For the afternoon return trip, passengers were required to board at the Toronto Coach Terminal or Union Station.

 On November 20, 2005, Viva Blue was added to this terminal as part of the northern extension of the line during Viva Phase 3 and the north terminus.
 On November 29, 2015, Viva Yellow was implemented making this terminal the west terminus of the line.

 YRT took ownership of the terminal from Metrolinx on February 1, 2020.

 Bus service

-York Region Transit (YRT), Viva, and GO Transit routes connect to this terminal.